open-learning-exchange/BeLL-Apps/init_docs/languages_guideLines.md

 8) Don't miss the brackets.
 If there is one opening then their ought to be one ending as well as soon as the scope that object ends.
       ![Watch Out for Brackets](https://github.com/open-learning-exchange/BeLL-Apps/tree/dev/images/pic7.png)

+9) Make sure that there is a **directionOfLang** attribute in the language document you are about to add in Languages database.
+Its value can either be **Left** or **Right**.
+If a language is read from left-to-right then  it should be like **"directionOfLang" : "Left"** and if it is read from right-to-left then it should be like **"directionOfLang" : "Right"**.

+10) The name of the language in its native language should also be there, for example for Arabic **"Arabic" : "العربي"**.

+*Note that in order to verify your json document, please visit this link [json validator](https://jsonformatter.curiousconcept.com/)*